dotnet/AspNetCore.Docs/docs/js-web-tools/bootstrap/bootstrap.rst

 Typography and Links
 ^^^^^^^^^^^^^^^^^^^^

 Bootstrap sets up the site's basic typography, colors, and link formatting in its CSS file.
-This CSS file includes default styles for tables, buttons, form elements, images, and more.
+This CSS file includes default styles for tables, buttons, form elements, images, and more (`learn more <http://getbootstrap.com/css/>`_).
 One particularly useful feature is the grid layout system, covered next.

 Grids
 ^^^^^

 One of the most popular features of Bootstrap is its grid layout system.
-Modern web applications should avoid using the <table> tag for layout, instead restricting the use of this element to actual tabular data.
-Instead, columns and rows can be laid out using a series of <div> elements and the appropriate CSS classes.
+Modern web applications should avoid using the ``<table>`` tag for layout, instead restricting the use of this element to actual tabular data.
+Instead, columns and rows can be laid out using a series of ``<div>`` elements and the appropriate CSS classes.
 There are several advantages to this approach, including the ability to adjust the layout of grids to display vertically on narrow screens, such as on phones.

-Bootstrap's grid layout system is based on twelve columns.
+`Bootstrap's grid layout system <http://getbootstrap.com/css/#grid>`_ is based on twelve columns.
 This number was chosen because it can be divided evenly into 1, 2, 3, or 4 columns, and column widths can vary to within 1/12th of the vertical width of the screen.
-To start using the grid layout system, you should begin with a container <div> and then add a row <div>, as shown here:
+To start using the grid layout system, you should begin with a container ``<div>`` and then add a row ``<div>``, as shown here:

 .. code-block:: html